robertfasano/emergent/docs/source/optimization.rst

 time-dependent ramp such that the Doppler and Zeeman shifts keep the beam resonant while the atoms cool.
 In this case we are tasked with determining not the number of trapped atoms.
-Algorithmic optimization of atom cooling has been achieved with the help of virtual Device nodes called Ramps, which can output a parameterized ramp of a given shape (linear, exponential, etc) in terms of several optimizable network inputs (initial/final points, decay time, etc).
+Algorithmic optimization of atom cooling has been achieved with the help of virtual Things called Ramps, which can output a parameterized ramp of a given shape (linear, exponential, etc) in terms of several optimizable network inputs (initial/final points, decay time, etc).